RangerMauve/hyper-sdk/README.md

 Derives a secret key based on the SDK's master key.
 `namespace` can be used to namespace different applications, and `name` is the name of the key you want.
 This can be used as a seed for generating secure private keys without needing to store an extra key on disk.

+### `const extension = registerExtension(name, handlers)`

+Listens on extension messages of type `name` on the feeds replication channels.

+- `handlers.encoding`: The encoding to use for messages. `json`, `binary`, 'utf8'
+- `handlers.onmessage(message, peer)`: Function to invoke when a peer sends you a message for this extension type.
+- `handlers.onerror(err, peer)`: Function to invoke when a peer has sent you a mis-coded message on this extension.

+You can respond to messages with `extension.send(message, peer)`.
+You can also broadcast out messages to all peers with `extension.broadcast(message)`

 ### `const archive = Hyperdrive(keyOrName, opts)`